orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Whose the real conduit, us or them?*
+*Who's the real conduit, us or them?*
 ***[], []***
 ***, 2XXX***